ithinkthisisarc/butter-bot-3.0/README.md

 4: Go to the console and type "refresh"

+You can view the actual source on glitch at https://glitch.com/edit/#!/butter-bot-js

 ### Contact Me
 You can contact me at **Monarrk#5707** on discord, or through the e-mail **developmentarc773@gmail.com**